ridays2001/eslint-config-tulip/README.md

 ### Usage

-Once you have installed the configuration module, you need to tell eslint to look for it.
+Once you have installed the configuration module, you need to tell eslint to use it.
-You can do this by extending the module in your configuration settings.
+You can do this by extending it in your config.
-ESLint configuration can be done either in your `package.json` file or in a separate eslint configuration file.
+ESLint can be configured either in your `package.json` file or in a separate eslint config file.
-For more instructions on eslint configuration, please refer to [ESLint getting started guide ↗](https://eslint.org/docs/user-guide/getting-started).
+For more instructions on configuring eslint, please refer to [ESLint getting started guide ↗](https://eslint.org/docs/user-guide/getting-started).

 For `package.json`: